Endarterectomy

+Atherosclerosis is a major reason why patients will require an endarterectomy.
+The accumulation of cholesterol on the interior wall of the artery forms the plaque.
+Some of the risk factors associated with atherosclerosis are genetics, sedentary lifestyle, obesity, poor diet, smoking, hypertension, and diabetes mellitus.

 It was first performed on a subsartorial artery in 1946 by a Portuguese surgeon, João Cid dos Santos, at the University of Lisbon.
 In 1951, E. J. Wylie, an American, performed it on the abdominal aorta.
 The first successful reconstruction of the carotid artery was performed by Carrea, Molins, and Murphy in Argentina, later in the same year.